-- 11.11.3.2.1.3.
-If the unit cycles within 61-90 minutes of Phase 2, 3 cycles must be completed in Phase 4. - 11.11.3.2.1.4.
-If the unit cycles within 91-120 minutes of Phase 2, 2 cycles must be completed in Phase 4.
-If the unit does not cycle during Phase 2, only 1 cycle must be completed in Phase 4. - 11.11.4.
-Phase 4 No Heat Demand Phase.
-This phase commences immediately after Phase 3. - 11.11.4.1.Appliance Operation during Phase 4.
-Appliance heat demand is 0%, and the appliance is turned off.
-The appliance stays at this 0% heat demand for a period of 45 minutes.
+11.12.4.1.Appliance Operation during Phase 4.
+Appliance heat load is 0%, and the appliance is turned off.
+The appliance stays at this 0% heat load for a period of 45 minutes.
 Ramp down to this heat load must be made in a period of fewer than 5 minutes.
-The test report shall indicate the time period used for ramp down. - 11.11.4.2.End of Phase 4.
-The end of Phase 4 occurs when the appliance spends a minimum of 45 minutes at no heat demand and the appliance cools to a setpoint where the appliance will cycle on at the beginning of Phase 5.
+The test report shall indicate the time period used for ramp down.

+11.12.4.2.End of Phase 4.
+The end of Phase 4 occurs when the appliance spends a minimum of 45 minutes at no heat load and the appliance cools to a setpoint where the appliance will cycle on at the beginning of Phase 5.
 This may be completed by manually setting a cooling load.
 Cooling load shall be completed prior to turning the appliance on for Phase 5.
-The cooling load shall not exceed 120% of the maximum output of the appliance.
+The cooling load should not exceed 120% of the maximum heat load output of the appliance.

-11.11.5.
+11.12.5.
 Phase 5 - Cyclic Operations